How to create an anonymous survey: Tips and examples

 • When your survey covers a sensitive topic, respondents will feel more comfortable expressing their honest opinion if they remain anonymous.

-• When knowing the identity of the respondents, or their specific personal information, can lead to bias when analyzing responses.
+• Knowing the identity of the respondents, or their specific personal information, can lead to bias when analyzing responses.

 Are there any cases when you can’t use anonymous surveys?

-When you need to do a follow-up survey, you can’t have participants be anonymous because you have to know which people to contact afterward.
+When conducting a follow-up survey, you can’t have participants remain anonymous, as you need to know which individuals to contact afterward.

 So, how can you avoid knowing their identities and still be able to follow up?

 Using this tool, you can send a follow-up survey to all email addresses without having to know which participants completed the survey.
-When doing so, keep in mind that you need to turn off all conversion trackers in order for the recipients to stay anonymous.
+When doing so, keep in mind that you need to turn off all conversion trackers to ensure the recipients’ anonymity.

 However, there are certain circumstances when sending out general follow-up questions to all potential participants won’t be an option.
-Instead, you will have to contact specific respondents and ask for their feedback.
+Instead, you will need to contact specific respondents and request their feedback.

-In that case, the best solution is to designate one party that will keep all the personal information unknown to everyone participating in the research.
-When conducting an anonymous employee survey, this role can be taken on by the company’s HR department or an outside company.
+In that case, the best solution is to designate one party that will keep all personal information confidential and unknown to everyone participating in the research.
+When conducting an anonymous employee survey, this role can be undertaken by the company’s HR department or an external company.

 Five tips on how to make the best anonymous surveys

-Creating anonymous surveys is not at all complicated.
+Creating anonymous surveys is not complicated at all.
 Here are our top five tips that will help you create your next anonymous questionnaire with ease.

 Underline the anonymity of the survey